harness/developer-hub/docs/continuous-integration/migration-guides/migrating-from-circleci.md

 Matrix jobs in CircleCI are achieved using parameters and then referencing them in the pipeline using the following expression syntax: `<< parameters.param >>`

-Matrices are one looping execution strategy provided by Harness.
-Matrices gives the ability to execute the same set of tasks multiple times for a bunch of different configurations.
+Matrix looping strategies are one of several looping execution strategies provided by Harness.
+With matrix looping strategies, your pipelines can execute the same set of tasks multiple times for several different configurations.
 This is achieved by mentioning user-defined tags and referencing them in the pipeline using the following expression syntax: `<+matrix.usertag>`

 To learn about matrices and other looping strategies, go to [Looping Strategies Overview](/docs/platform/pipelines/looping-strategies-matrix-repeat-and-parallelism)